InspiriaSCC/Energygame/tutorial04e.md

     }
 ```
 ### Step 9
 Congratulations!
 That's all of it!
-Now you know how to make your character move in a more life like fashion.
+Now you know how to make your character move in a more life-like fashion.

 <script src="https://makecode.com/gh-pages-embed.js"></script><script>makeCodeRender("{{ site.makecode.home_url }}", "{{ site.github.owner_name }}/{{ site.github.repository_name }}");</script>